medic/cht-docs/content/en/apps/guides/hosting/ec2-setup-guide.md

 * AWS CloudWatch and monitoring tab.
 Enable detailed monitoring (This costs more money)
 * Set up [Lifecycle Management for EBS snapshots](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html#snapshot-lifecycle-console)
 * Steps to mounting a backup snapshot to the instance and restarting the application
-* Please see the second-half of “Increasing disk size” reference above
+* Please see the second-half of "Increasing disk size" reference above
 * Setup a TLS cert & DNS registration